ergochat/ergo/docs/MANUAL.md

 HiddenServiceSingleHopMode 1
 ````

+Tor provides end-to-end encryption for hidden services, so there's no need to enable TLS in Oragono for the listener (`127.0.0.2:6668` in this example).
+Doing so is not recommended, given the difficulty in obtaining a TLS certificate valid for an .onion address.

 The second way is to run Oragono as a true hidden service, where the server's actual IP address is a secret.
 This requires hardening measures on the Oragono side:

 * Oragono should not accept any connections on its public interfaces.
 You should remove any listener that starts with the address of a public interface, or with `:`, which means "listen on all available interfaces".
 You should listen only on `127.0.0.1:6667` and a Unix domain socket such as `/hidden_service_sockets/oragono.sock`.